Hackers release files indicating NSA monitored global bank transfers

 The documents released by the hackers did not clearly indicate whether the NSA had actually used all the techniques cited for monitoring SWIFT messages.

+That may indicate that the documents, if they are authentic, are older.
+Microsoft stopped releasing routine security updates for Windows XP in 2014, but some businesses and individual users continue to use Windows XP.

+Microsoft said in a statement to Reuters that it was reviewing the matter "and will take the necessary actions to protect our customers."

-(Additional reporting by Tom Bergin in London; Dustin Volz and John Walcott in Washington; Joseph Menn in San Franciso; and Jim Finkle in Buffalo, New York.; Editing by Brian Thevenot and Cynthia Osterman)
+(Additional reporting by Tom Bergin in London; Dustin Volz and John Walcott in Washington; and Jim Finkle in Buffalo, New York.; Editing by Brian Thevenot)